God said to Noah, “Come with all of your household into the ship, for I have seen your righteousness before Me in this generation. Genesis 7:1

 13 On the same day Noah, and Shem, Ham, and Japheth—the sons of Noah—and Noah’s wife and the three wives of his sons with them, entered into the ship— 14 they, and every animal after its kind, all the livestock after their kind, every creeping thing that creeps on the earth after its kind, and every bird after its kind, every bird of every sort.
 15 Pairs from all flesh with the breath of life in them went into the ship to Noah.
 16 Those who went in, went in, male and female of all flesh, as God commanded him.
 Then the Lord shut him in.

 Waters Rise.
 Flesh Dies.

-17 The flood was 40 days on the earth.
-The waters increased, and lifted up the ship, and it was lifted up above the earth.
+17 The flood continued for 40 days on the earth.
+The waters increased and lifted up the ship, and it was lifted up above the earth.
 18 The waters rose and increased greatly on the earth, and the ship floated on the surface of the waters.
 19 The waters rose very high on the earth.
 All the high mountains that were under the whole sky were covered.
 20 The waters rose more than fifteen feet higher, and the mountains were covered.